-Respectful

-Responsible

-Ready to fearn

-Media Center

-Stanley Hupfeld Academy @ Western Village Media Center is a warm, inviting place that brings children and learning together.
+Media Center Stanley Hupfeld Academy @ Western Village Media Center is a warm, inviting place that brings children and learning together.
 It provides a place for discovery and an environment where students can be information seekers through both independent and group activities.
 Our fully automated media center houses a collection of books, audiovisual materials, periodicals, and equipment designed to support the curriculum as well as provide for research and recreational reading.

 Checking Out Books: Books are available for check out to all students.
 Students in Kindergarten may check out one book at a time.
-First through Fifth Grade students may check out two books.
+First through Fourth Grade students may check out two books.
 Books are checked out for a two-week period.
 Students will be given a "date due" slip in the book as a reminder.
 Overdue Books: Books kept out longer than two weeks will be considered overdue.
-Students who have an overdue book will not be charged a fine.
+Students who have an overdue book will not be charged a fine; but they may not be able to check out another book.
 Due to the limited resources it is important that students return books on time.

 Lost/Stolen/Damaged Books: Parents may be asked to pay for lost or damaged books.
 Arrangements can be made with the office if payment cannot be made.
 Parent Volunteers: Parent volunteers are greatly appreciated.
 The time you give to checking books in and out, re-shelving returned books, and helping with the processing of materials, frees the media specialist to spend more time with the students.
 Please contact the Media Center for information about volunteering!
-Opportunities may be limited due to COVID.
 Parent Book Check Out: Parents are welcome to check out two books at a time from our library!
 Reading to your child is one of the best investments you can make in their education!
+Book Vending Machine: We have a book vending machine that is used to reward great readers each quarter.
+Look for more information about this incentive in our Class DoJo app.
+Response to Intervention (RtI)